 Kamile brings a wealth of life experience to her filmmaking.
 She is a graduate of the Simon Fraser University acting program as well as a former Vancouver Community College jazz student.
 She is a singer/songwriter/pianist with a CD, Kiss the Ground, and she wrote and performed the one woman show, Give Me that Map, showcased at the Chutzpah Festival.
 She has performed and lived in Los Angeles, San Francisco, New York, Montreal, Toronto, London, Seattle and her hometown of Vancouver where she currently resides.

 In addition to producing, directing and editing Pretty Shy City & Music Theory is Sexy & Metaphysical, she co-created and acted in the short film, Shifting Lenses, which features her original music.
-She has crewed as a camera person and sound person on several student projects.
+She most recently made several videos for KBAM, a childrens’ entertainment artists management company, which she filmed, directed and edited.
 She directed, filmed and edited the promotional video Drawn to Sea and has acted in and edited twenty music videos, a promotional interview, and two comedy sketches for her Youtube channel: kamilekapel.

 Kamile Kapel is a singer/songwriter/pianist from Vancouver, Canada.
-She’s been compared to Bette Midler for her musical theatre style and the ability to be funny on the fly; Ani Difranco’s for her lyrically driven style; and Sarah Mclachlin for her soulfulness.
+She’s been compared to Bette Midler for her musical theatre style; Ani Difranco’s for her lyrically driven style; and Sarah Mclauchlin for her soulfulness.

 With a vocal that ranges from lilting to belting, she sings about things like looking for a map for life, meeting strangers and telling them everything, and the desire to heal her guitar teacher.
 With humour and playfulness, vulnerability and ballsiness, she helps us to delight in the human travail.